ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-According to 1991-2010 MBC records, Wild Indigo Duskywing has been found in 111 out of a possible 315 towns in Massachusetts, slightly more than the 94 towns in which Dreamy Duskywing has been found, but fewer than the 152 towns in which Juvenal’s Duskywing has been found.
+In 1991-2013 BOM- MBC records, Wild Indigo Duskywing was found in 126 out of a possible 351 towns in Massachusetts, slightly more than the 94 towns in which Dreamy Duskywing was found, but fewer than the 166 towns in which Juvenal’s Duskywing was found.
 No map is available for this species.

-Wild Indigo Duskywing is also infrequent on the Central Franklin County NABA Count, found only 4 times in 20 years, in small numbers.
-There are a few reports of singles from Montague (e.g. 1, 9/4/2010, M. Fairbrother), and Gill.
-It is usually, but not always reported from the Northern Worcester County NABA Count, and not in large numbers.
+Worcester County: Wild Indigo Duskywing is usually, but not always reported from the Northern Worcester County NABA Count, and not in large numbers.
 It is found more frequently and in larger numbers on the Blackstone Valley (southern Worcester County) NABA count, the largest report being 25 on 7/13/2008.

 Broods and Flight Period

-If we take Scudder’s statement about “Persius Duskywing” as quite likely to apply to Wild Indigo Duskywing, we find that the first appearance date of this species is perhaps a little, but not very much changed since a century ago.
+If we take Scudder’s statement about “Persius Duskywing” as quite likely to apply to Wild Indigo Duskywing, we find that the first appearance date of this species is perhaps a little advanced, but not much, since a century ago.
 Scudder says “Persius” appears “early in May, usually in the first week.
 Mr. Hambly once took it on April 30th at Middleborough, Mass.
 (1899:1474).”
-Persius today is thought to appear in “early May.”
+The true Persius Duskywing today is thought to appear in “early May.”

-MBC records show a peak in sightings in the last week of May and first week of June, and a second peak in late July and early August.
+It is difficult to determine exactly when the second and third broods emerge, since there seem to be some Wild Indigo Duskywings flying at all times on a statewide level.
+The 1993-2008 MBC flight chart shows a peak in sightings in the last week of May and first week of June, and a second peak in late July and early August.
 Schweitzer reported fresh second brood adults flying as early as the last week of June at Middlesex Fells in the 1980’s (MAS Atlas).
-Numerous MBC sightings stretch through September into October, suggesting at least a partial third brood.
 In Connecticut, the 1995-99 Atlas reported three broods, the third flying late August-late September (O’Donnell et al. 2007).

 One hundred years ago, Scudder’s latest date for the well-studied “Persius” (his sample most probably consisting mostly of Wild Indigos) was a very worn individual from Waltham, Massachusetts from August 26 (1899: 1474).
-So there seems to have been some lengthening of the flight period in the last 100 years, either by longer-flying “second brood” individuals or more probably by the addition of a third brood..
+So there may have been some lengthening of the flight period in the last 100 years, either by longer-flying “second brood” individuals or more probably by the addition of a third brood.

 Scudder had only “scant records” of even a second brood, but in fact they are rather persuasive records.
 “Sprague reports several fresh specimens captured in the vicinity of Boston between July 18 and 27; I have myself seen (but not taken) what I judge to be the same, in a fresh condition at Waltham on August 3rd, and in the same place a very rubbed specimen probably to be referred to this species on August 26;...”
 (1899: 1474).
 If these had been what we now call Persius Duskywings, the flight would have been finished by mid-June.